puppeteer/puppeteer/docs/api.md

   - `postData` <[string]> If set changes the post data of request
   - `headers` <[Map]> If set changes the request HTTP headers

-Continues request with optional request overrides if the interception is enabled with `page.setRequestInterceptionEnabled`.
+Continues request with optional request overrides.
+To use this, request interception should be enabled with `page.setRequestInterceptionEnabled`.
-Will throw if called with disabled request interception.
+Exception is immediately thrown if the request interception is not enabled.

 #### request.headers
 - <[Map]> A map of HTTP headers associated with the request.